Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-Bag-of-Words (BOW)~\cite{mikolov2013efficient} is a classic form of text representation, representing a text corpus as a multiset (\textit{i.e.}, a bag) of its words.
+\textbf{Captions.} \re{Captions provide sentence descriptions that summarize either the entirety or a portion of the visual content in vision and text-related multimodal works.
+They may consist of single sentences or extend into longer paragraphs composed of multiple sentences.} Bag-of-Words (BOW)~\cite{mikolov2013efficient} is a classic form of text representation, representing a text corpus as a multiset (\textit{i.e.}, a bag) of its words.
 Following the development in deep learning, the captions are also frequently processed by Recurrent Neural Networks (RNNs) (\textit{e.g.}, LSTM~\cite{hochreiter1997long}) with an internal memory state to obtain the learning-based representations.
-Compared to the visual data that are usually processed by CNNs, the memory state design in RNNs allows for establishing the recurrent connections among consecutive words in a given sentence to better interpret the overall textual features.
+Compared to the visual data processed by CNNs, the memory state design in RNNs allows for establishing the recurrent connections among consecutive words in a given sentence to better interpret the overall textual features.
 A more recent breakthrough in the NLP community is the success of BERT (Bidirectional Encoder Representations from Transformers)~\cite{devlin2018bert}, which is a large-scale pre-trained model for word embedding.
 This unique characteristic has been widely addressed in the subsequent research studies involved with captions.